JonahBraun/kabosu-seed/readme.md

 1. Clone this repository locally.
 It is not necessary to use `go get` because containers will be used for compilation.

 2. Run `./setup.sh`.
-This will create a Cloud project for you and deploy the project.
+This creates a Google Cloud project, connects it to a billing account, creates a kubnetes cluster, provisions a public IP addresss and other details necessary to run a GKE webapp.
+Finally it deploys the app so you can see it in your web browser.

 After creation, project configuration is saved in `config.sh`.